ricardoltt/rocketshoes/README.md

 $ yarn

 # Run the project
-$ yarn dev
+$ yarn start

-# The server will initialize in the <http://localhost:8080>
+# The server will initialize in the <http://localhost:3000>
 ```

 <div align="center">